 If you live in a city, you probably see atomic line light sources every night!
 "Neon" signs are the most colorful and spectacular, but high-intensity street lighting is the most widespread source.
 A look at the emission spectrum (above) of sodium explains the intense yellow color of these lamps.
 The spectrum of mercury (not shown) similarly has its strongest lines in the blue-green region.

 There is one more fundamental concept you need to know before we can get into the details of atoms and their spectra.
 If light has a particle nature, why should particles not possess wavelike characteristics?
 In 1923 a young French physicist, Louis de Broglie, published an argument showing that matter should indeed have a wavelike nature.
-The de Broglie wavelength of a body is inversely proportional to its momentum mv:
+The de Broglie wavelength of a body, denoted by λ (lambda) is inversely proportional to its momentum mv:

 A more familiar exploitation of the wavelike properties of electrons is seen in the electron microscope, whose utility depends on the fact that the wavelength of the electrons is much less than that of visible light, thus allowing the electron beam to reveal detail on a correspondingly smaller scale.